 When a man makes a promise, or in this case a thirty-minute delivery guarantee, he is expected to keep it.

 You see sonny, I wish I were able to tell you that I was able to fight the good fight in this situation.
 I wish I were able to tell you that, I really do.
 But real life is no fairytale world.
-People
+People they get hungry.

 I do believe it's a feeling that cannot be suppressed in a man for too long before he grows restless; soon he will discover cheese and crackers, perhaps a bologna sandwich, to temporarily suppress his appetite.
 Yet he still knows in the back of his mind that all the television dinners on this wide earth will never be able to replace the three topping, fourteen-inch pizza he was expecting to help hold his taste buds at bay.
 And not a sunrise will pass where he won't feel regret over what could have been.

 I understand the situation we now find ourselves in, I really do.
 Surely, it ought to be easier said than done delivering a pizza in a precise and meticulous fashion during these circumstances.
 Hell, you'd be a fool to find it a simple task to get much of anything done on a busy Saturday night, particularly with this current precipitation we are now experiencing.